bailijiang/Note/English/Five-Stars-Words_utf8.md

 * A fire had been reported in the cargo hold.(on ship/plane/aircraft)

 ####offer
+* Can I offer you something to drink?
+* My dad has offered to pick us up.
+* Your doctor should be able to offer advice on diet.
+* Canada has much to offer in terms of location and climate.
+* He felt he had nothing to offer her that she wanted.
+* Peter offered to teach them water-skiing.
+* She offered drinks to her guests. n.
+* I can't turn down the offer of a free trip to Milan!
+* His offer to resign will be accepted.

 ####expect : 预计/期待/指望
 * We are expecting a rise in food prices this month.